Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Discussion

-In this work, we have numerically explored the mechanical and thermal coupling between a moving plate and a convecting fluid beneath it.
+\mac{Laboratory-scale experiments are usually conducted in a bounded convection system, therefore the plate is limited to move between two walls.
+The flow structure and its coupling to the plate is very different in bounded convection, as previous works show the flow has two counter-rotating large-scale circulations, whose strengths are modulated by the location of the plate \citep{Zhong2005,zhong2007a,zhong2007b}.
+The plate is also bounded by the solid boundaries, so it stops moving once touching the wall.
+Modeling the plate dynamics in this case is not trivial, and advanced tools such as stochastic variational inequalities \citep{mac2018stochastic} can serve as a mathematical means of analyzing such plate-boundary interactions.
+A periodic domain of convecting fluid is necessary to experimentally verify our stochastic model, and such an experiment would also resemble the mantle convection more closely.
+Future experiments consisting of an annular convection domain could provide more details to validate the stochastic model.}

 Although here we only investigate the dynamics of a single plate, our numerical method is capable of handling multiple plates providing that their interactions can be properly modeled.
 We are currently investigating such interactions, which has led to even more diverse and unpredictable dynamics.
 For example, if two small plates each have $\Cr{}<1/3$ but their combined size reaches $\Cr{}>1/3$, we have seen that each individual plate moves randomly but their combined ``super continent" can translate.
 In the geophysical case of plate tectonics, plate interactions are the reason for many volcanic activities and mountain formations, therefore understanding the converging and diverging motion of nearby plates might offer new insights into the fluid mechanics behind these geophysical events.

 For simplicity, the simulation and model in this work are both two dimensional, and extending our results to three dimensions is a current priority.
 Using the Chebyshev-Fourier-Fourier method, we have implemented the numerical solver for evolving a plate sitting on top of a three-dimensional domain that is periodic in two horizontal directions.
 Moreover, the simulation of plate tectonics on a spherical shell is also possible through the Chebyshev-Chebyshev-Fourier method, which is a configuration closer to the geophysical plate tectonics.
 Through analyzing the direct numerical simulation results there, we wish to further develop our stochastic model and use it to address the fluid-structure interactions happening inside Earth.